How to elope in colorado

 Ceremony

 Beyond those things, a lot of couples choose to include other activities that they love into their day.
-This can include big adventures (like rock climbing or kayaking) or much smaller and cozier ones (like curling up next to a fire or having a chef make a private dinner).
+This can include big adventures (like rock climbing or kayaking) or much smaller and cozier ones (like curling up next to a fire or having a private chef make dinner).

-Want some more inspiration?
+Want some inspiration?
 I have a whole post on 20 Unique Ideas for your Colorado Elopement!

 The cost of eloping in Colorado varies WIDELY depending on what you want for your day.!
 An elopement that is just a quick vow exchange followed by a photoshoot will be much less expensive than a longer and more involved day.